This page contain affiliate links. Please refer to my Disclosures Page for more details.

 Vegan and Gluten Free Pancakes Recipe

 If you make it and like the recipe I would be eternally grateful if you popped back and commented leaving a star rating as this will tell search engines that this recipe is worth checking out and others will get to find it in searches.

 - 60 g gluten free plain flour

-- 300 ml soya milk or your usual dairy free alternative
+- 300 ml dairy free milk or your usual dairy free alternative

-- 2 tsp sugar optional but does aid with caramelisation
+- 2 tsp caster sugar optional but does aid with caramelisation

 - ¼ tsp salt optional